Sakuraikengo/TSMS_supple/README.md

 # TSMS_supple
 Data which was used in the "Time-series Multi-spectral Imaging of Soybean for Predicting Biomass and Improving the Accuracy of Genomic Prediction" was uploaded here.

-If you want to watch the "supplementary_data", please click the "supplementary_data.zip".
+If you want to watch the whole data which is used in this analysis, please click the "supplementary_data.zip" and "Download" button.
 Then, Download the zip file.

 ---